 Short Breakdown of the Liver Cleanse

-- Cleanse Prep: Gather any needed supplies like healthy foods, distilled water, apple cider vinegar (ACV), Epsom salts, and olive oil.
+- Cleanse Prep: Gather any needed supplies like healthy foods, distilled water, apple cider vinegar (ACV), Epsom salt, and olive oil.

 - Prepare ACV mix: Prepare three gallons of ACV mix by adding two tablespoons of ACV per one gallon of distilled water.

-- Days 1 - 4: Eat five small, healthy meals per day (this includes two snacks).
+- Days 1 to 4: Eat five small, healthy meals per day (this includes two snacks).
 Drink an ACV mix throughout the day and avoid unhealthy foods like meat, processed foods, and GMOs.

-- Day 5: Consume a Liver Cleanse Soup during the final day (more details here), and at night flush your liver using a combination of 1 tablespoon of Epsom salts and ¾ cup of extra virgin olive oil.
+- Day 5: Consume a Liver Cleanse Soup during the final day (more details here), and at night flush your liver using a combination of 1 tablespoon of Epsom salt plus water, followed an hour and a half later with ¾ cup of extra virgin olive oil.

 - Post Cleanse: Breakfast should consist of fruit, followed by the remaining liver cleanse soup for lunch, and a healthy dinner of salad and a light protein.
 Make sure to drink lots of water with fresh lemon.